comparaonline/ssr-react/README.md

 - ssr-react uses `cross-env` to define env variables

 # Next Steps
-- Add support for client build only, replacing `reydrate` by `render`
+- Add support for client build only, replacing `rehydrate` by `render`